kneron/document_center/docs/toolchain/manual_3_onnx.md

   -O OPTIMIZED_PATH, --optimized-path OPTIMIZED_PATH
                         Path to save the optimized ONNX model.
   --deep-search         Use deep search for optimization, which may take longer but can yield better performance.
+  -P, --print          Print the evaluation result in the terminal.
 ```